craftingcity/The-Known-World/Guilded Mystic Entries.md

 	- *Vault 3* is the Lair of the Brass Dragon, Kakurak.
 - A *Containment Conference* is a date and location at which the Guild gained control of a given entry.
 - The *Planar Gate Types* are as follows;
-	- Type-1 Planar Gates are temporary
+	- Type-1 Planar Gates are temporary or instantaneous instances of travel between points within a plane.
-	- Type-2 Planar Gates
+	- Type-2 Planar Gates are consistently replicable instances of travel from a point within a plane to a Consistent Extraplanar Instance.
+Consistent Extraplanar Instances have no effect or symmetry with the Major Planes.
-	- Type-3 Planar Gates
+	- Type-3 Planar Gates are temporary or instantaneous instances of travel from a point within a plane to another point on another Major Plane.
-	- Type-4 Planar Gates
+	- Type-4 Planar Gates are consistently replicable instances of travel from a point with a plane to another consistent point on another Major Plane.